You want smart political talk without the meltdowns?

 What photo could I pose for?

-Whole air traffic control system will be transformed, and then they'll just look at this guy and say, You were there four years.
+And then they'll just look at this guy and say, you were there four years.

 You didn't even notice there was a problem with it.

-You didn't even mention it, you never saw it.
+You didn't even mention it.

-Most famous Pete Butter Judge moment.
+Most famous Pete Buttigudge moment.

 Are you ready?

-So then they follow Pete Buttig one day, coming from his home to the office.
+So then they follow Pete Buttajudge one day coming from his home to the office, except that he takes a black SUV.

-Actually it was a couple black SUVs.
+Actually, it was a couple black SUVs.

 Yeah, you're right.